mccxiv/tb/README.md

 Query parameters:
 `after` - Get messages after this timestamp in milliseconds.
 Default: one hour ago
 `before`: Get messages before this timestamp in milliseconds.
 Default: now
-`limit`: Only grab up to this many messages, removing older ones first
+`limit`: Only grab up to this many messages, removing older ones first.
+Default: 30

 Requirements:
 - MongoDB